Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 date = 2024-09-26
 +++

-This is a mini-book on chemistry, including atomic structure, general chemistry and the theory of reactions, using chemical equations, stoichiometry, Lewis theory, and a brief introduction to quantum chemistry.
-Topics to be added with time include valence bonding theory, VSEPR theory, and energy changes within reactions.
+This is a mini-book covering the topics of a typical general chemistry course, including atomic structure, the theory of reactions, chemical equations, stoichiometry, Lewis theory, and a brief introduction to quantum chemistry.
+Additional topics covered include valence bonding theory, VSEPR theory, the kinetic theory of gases, and energy changes within reactions.

 <!-- more -->